EtienneCmb/visbrain/docs/mod_sleep.rst

 Import, add and save annotations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Sleep* provides a table for annotations.
+:class:`Sleep` provides a table for annotations.
 In this table, specify where the event start, finish and the associated text.
 Selecting a row of this table center the window around the selected time-code.
 This allow to quickly navigate even in large files.

 .. figure::  picture/picsleep/sleep_annotations.png
    :align:   center